danmayer/danmayer.github.com/_posts/2017-05-18-weekly-software-updates.md

 ## Software Update Template

 As I have been helping keep a fully distributed team working together and up to speed.
 I have found it helpful as well.
-I have slightly changed the format over time, but the basics are in the template below.
+I have slightly changed the format over time, but the basics are in the template <!--more--> below.

 ```
 As another week starts, ...funny_or_motivating line...